juglab/gitter-content-indexer/README.md

 - Copies of the ingested data are also saved to `archive/group/room.json`

+- Path to archive directory must be specified in the config.yml file

-- Requires a Gitter API token saved to the file `token`
+- Requires a Gitter API token saved to the file `token`.
+The token owner must be a member of the room(s) we want to index.

 - Schedule runs with crontab, will check for new messages since last run.

+- If the archive directory is in a git directory the script will commit and push to origin.

 ## Requirements